ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Other protections

-- Do not to use aluminium or synthetic material containers: they could melt on still hot cooking zones.
+- Do not use aluminium or synthetic material containers: they could melt on still hot cooking zones.

-THE USE OF EITHER POOR QUALITY POT OR ANY INDUCTION ADAPTOR PLATE FOR NON-MAGNETIC COOKWARE RESULTS IN A WARRANTY BREACH.
+THE USE OF EITHER POOR QUALITY POTS OR ANY INDUCTION ADAPTOR PLATE FOR NON-MAGNETIC COOKWARE RESULTS IN A WARRANTY BREACH.
 IN THIS CASE, THE MANUFACTURER CANNOT BE HELD RESPONSIBLE FOR ANY DAMAGE CAUSED TO THE HOB AND/OR ITS ENVIRONMENT.

 Technical characteristics